Dog Training and Dog Care advice from UK Professionals

 Exercise Needs: To develop this dog's natural instincts it needs pulling exercise.
 There are many clubs and outlets around the country that owners can join so their Malamute can appreciate being functional.
 In snowy regions the dog can pull sleds and in other climates the dogs are harnessed to carts on wheels and race through forests.
 The Malamute needs plenty of intense exercise.
 To deprive the dog of this will have a harmful effect on its physical and mental well-being.

-Feeding Needs: Never feed this dog any sugary foods.
+Diet & Feeding Needs: Never feed this dog any sugary foods.
 Some owners believe that by feeding sugar it gives the dog more energy.
 Sugar does not bring any muscular boost to any sporting activity.
 The only thing that sugar will do to the dog is cause it to become obese!
 The Malamute is endowed with a special metabolism that has the capacity to store maximum energy from its food intake.
 This enables the dog to tolerate the freezing temperatures of its homeland.
 They do sometimes need a zinc supplement.
 Seek advice from the breeder or a veterinarian as to dietary supplements.
 The Malamute thrives on a natural home prepared diet.
 Raise food and water bowls as the Malamute is susceptible to GDV, (bloat).

-Common Ailments: In general the Malamute is a healthy breed with few health issues.
+Health Problems : In general the Malamute is a healthy breed with few health issues.
 They are prone to bloat and Chondrodysplasia, (dwarfisim) and are heat sensitive.
 Choose dogs from reputable breeders as poor quality dogs do suffer with temperament and health problems.

 Physical Description: The overall appearance of the Alaskan Malamute is one of an extremely powerful dog with wolf-like looks.
 They have a broad head with almond shaped eyes and small ears that are well set back on the skull.
 They have a large muzzle and strong jaws.
 The neck is muscular and moderately arched going down to a strong body with a deep chest and a straight back.
 The loins are very muscular and powerful.
 The front legs are strongly-boned and straight and the hind legs are muscular with moderately bent stifles.
 The tail is bushy and is carried over the back in a wavy plume.
 The coat is thick and rough with a soft dense undercoat that gives perfect protection against the cold.
 The coat colours are brown, light grey, black, gold shades/liver shades with a white underbelly and white markings on the face, top of head or as a white blaze on the fore face.

-Alaskan Malamute K9 Obedience Dog Breed Summary:
+Alaskan Malamute Dog Breed Summary:

 This dog can withstand extreme cold temperatures and would work with the Mahlemute tribesmen, towing their boats over the ice flows or hauling sledges.